thoughtworks/simplebandit/README.md

 ## Defining custom oracle

-For more control over the behaviour of your bandit, you customize the oracle:
+For more control over the behaviour of your bandit, you can customize the oracle:

 ```typescript
 oracle = new SimpleOracle({